o2r-project/erc-spec/docs/spec/index.md

     # save with compression:
     docker save $(docker images --filter "label=erc=1234" -q) | gzip -c >     image.tar.gz
     ```

     Do _not_ use `docker export`, because it is used to create a snapshot of a container, which must not match the Dockerfile anymore as it may have been [manipulated](../glossary.md#manipulate) during a run.

-It SHOULD be named `image` with an appropriate file extension, such as `.tar`, `tar.gz` or `.bin`, and have an appropriate mime type, e.g. `application/vnd.oci.image.layer.tar+gzip`.

-The name of the image file MUST be given in the ERC configuration file under the node `image` under the root-level node `execution`.

 The output of the image execution can be shown to the user to convey detailed information on progress or errors.

 ### Runtime manifest

-The base directory MUST contain a complete, self-consistent manifest of the runtime image's contents which is a machine-readable format that allows a respective tool to create the runtime image.

 The _runtime manifest_ MUST be represented by a valid `Dockerfile`, see [Docker builder reference](https://docs.docker.com/engine/reference/builder/), as defined in version [`1.12.x`](https://github.com/docker/docker/blob/1.12.x/docs/reference/builder.md).

-The file SHOULD be named `Dockerfile`.
+The file MUST be named `Dockerfile`.
-The name of the manifest file MUST be given in the ERC configuration file under the node `manifest` under the root-level node `execution` if it is different from `Dockerfile`.

 The Dockerfile MUST contain the build instructions for the runtime environment and MUST have been used to create the image saved to the [runtime image](#runtime-iamge) using `docker build`, see [Docker CLI build command documentation](https://docs.docker.com/engine/reference/commandline/build/), as defined in version [`1.12.x`](https://github.com/docker/docker/blob/1.12.x/docs/reference/commandline/build.md).
 The build SHOULD be done with the option `--no-cache=true`.

-The Dockerfile MUST contain the required instruction `FROM`, which MUST NOT use the `latest` tag.
+The Dockerfile MUST NOT use the `latest` tag in the instruction `FROM`.

 !!! note
-    The "latest" tag is [merely a convention](http://container-solutions.com/docker-latest-confusion/) to denote the latest available image.
-As such, using an image tagged "latest" is much more likely to change over time, although there is no guarantee that images tagged differently, e.g. "v1.2.3" might not change as well.
+    The "latest" tag is [merely a convention](http://container-solutions.com/docker-latest-confusion/) to denote the latest available image, so any tag can have undesired results.
+    Nevertheless, using an image tagged "latest" makes it much more likely to change over time.
+    Although there is no guarantee that images tagged differently, e.g. "v1.2.3" might not change as well, using such tags shall be enforced here.

 The Dockerfile SHOULD contain the label `maintainer` to provide authorship information.